 As of September 2018, you can add “Located in” without contacting GMB support by suggesting an edit on Google Maps.
 Here’s how to add “Located in” to your Google Business listing:

 - Use the Google account that manages the listing inside GMB.

-- You must also adjust the map marker and move it to be right near the place you’re moving it inside (failure to do this part often keeps the edit from publishing right away)
+- IMPORTANT: You must also adjust the map marker and move it to be right near the place you’re moving it inside (failure to do this part often keeps the edit from publishing right away).

 “We also ran a check via the GMB API called “parentChain” at the location level.
 This field should be set if a location is part of a chain, and it did not appear to be set for this location.”